Connecting Bundles

 mass bundle buildNotice: This updates

-src/_massdriver_variables.tfto create a typed variable that matches the artifact definition from the connectionExamine: Look at how the artifact definition became a typed Terraform variable:
+src/_massdriver_variables.tfto create a typed variable that matches the resource type from the connectionExamine: Look at how the resource type became a typed Terraform variable:

 variable "your_first_connection" {